Huntingtin: Huntington's disease

 People with 36 to 40 CAG repeats may or may not develop the signs and symptoms of Huntington disease, while people with more than 40 repeats will develop the disorder during a normal lifetime.
 When there are more than 60 CAG repeats, the person develops a severe form of HD known as juvenile HD.
 Therefore, the number of CAG (the sequence coding for the amino acid glutamine) repeats influences the age of onset of the disease.
 No case of HD has been diagnosed with a count less than 36.

 As the altered gene is passed from one generation to the next, the size of the CAG repeat expansion can change; it often increases in size, especially when it is inherited from the father.
 People with 28 to 35 CAG repeats have not been reported to develop the disorder, but their children are at risk of having the disease if the repeat expansion increases.

+In the pathogenesis of the disease, there is further somatic expansion of CAG repeats.
+It takes decades to reach 80 repeats, then years to reach 150 repeats.
+Beyond 150, cellular toxicity start to manifest.
+Over months, the neuron slowly loses its cell identity until cell death pathways are activated.